 We’ve all been there.
-Maybe you’ve been offered a new career opportunity, or you have hit a snag in your relationship.
+Maybe you’ve been offered a new career opportunity, or you’ve hit a snag in your relationship.
 Or perhaps you’re considering moving to a new city.
 It’s decision time, and it is one of the most difficult parts of being human.
-Thankfully, after years of helping clients make decisions that were best for them, Master Coach Kim Ades has developed a no-fail test for whether your next big decision is the right one.
+Thankfully, after years of helping clients make decisions that were best for them, coach Kim Ades has developed a no-fail test for whether your next big decision is the right one.
 She calls it the HEAL Protocol.

 How the test works couldn’t be easier.
 If the result of your decision won’t meet the following four criteria, it is simply not a good decision.

 Who knew making up your mind could be so easy?
 Here are the four things to consider: